rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-faq.md

 #### How does Rackspace Cloud Backup handle corrupt files?

 Cloud Backup double-checks to make sure files get written properly when backed up and restored.
-However, if an uploaded file is corrupt, it will get backed up and restored as corrupted.
+However, if an uploaded file is corrupt, it is backed up and restored as corrupted.
 The backup and restore processes themselves should never corrupt files.
-File corruption occurring in Cloud Files itself may render the backup unusable, should this ever occur.
+If file corruption occurrs in Cloud Files itself, it might render the backup unusable.

 #### What happens if I lose my encryption key?